fvwmorg/fvwmorg.github.io/Wiki/CookBook/ShowCalendar/index.md

 ---
-layout : wiki
+layout: wiki
-title : ShowCalendar
+title: ShowCalendar
-type : recipe
+type: recipe
-description : |
+description: |
   A calendar popping up when the clock/date in a dock is clicked is a common feature.
 This is one way of doing it in Fvwm using a slightly modified FvwmScript-DateTime